If youโve discovered or suspect that your child is purging, it can be deeply alarming and confusing. You may be wondering: Why would they do this?

 Treatment for purging behavior

 The reasons for purge behavior are different for everyone.
 But all people who purge will benefit from professional support so they can build adaptive coping mechanisms.
-These adaptive methods will help them process pain, anxiety, and fear.
+These adaptive methods will help them process discomfort, pain, anxiety, and fear without purging.

-They offer new ways of emotional soothing that don’t involve using external agents like food, alcohol, and drugs.
-Nor do they remove anything from their body with behaviors like purging and bleeding).
+They offer new ways of emotional soothing that donโt involve using external agents like food, alcohol, and drugs.
+Recovery typically involves learning new skills and developing a social network that supports ongoing treatment.

 See Our Parent’s Guide To The Different Eating Disorder Behaviors